Kowsalyasp/parentkarafmodule/sql readme.md

 ```

 ## Data.xml:
 The data.xml file to load, process, update and populate the data to fetch and configure the column of the table.
 In this, we can statically enter an entity for the table.
 Using this data file we could be able to manipulate the data in the user's preferable way.

 The name for the module should be declared inside the module tag <module>.
 We can create one or more modules.

 The format for module name should be tlc_crm_modulename.
 If it is contact module:
  >``<module name="tlc_crm_contact">``

-For the table in which you prefer to store static data, then inside the table tag for each table, the id must be mentioned and then followed by the column value,
-A valid ID consists of a table name, ID, and CO(column) and gives the Id value is acceptable formats separated by a colon.
+For the table in which you prefer to store static data, then inside the table tag for each table, the id must be mentioned and then followed by the column value, A valid ID consists of a table name, ID, and CO(column) and gives the Id value is acceptable formats separated by a colon.
 The format for the ID has to be ID="MCMFieldSQLTable:ID: CO:1"

 > ``<TableName ID="" col1="" col2=""/>``

 Example to enter a record statically You can add rows to a table:
 > ``<MCMFieldSQLTable ID="MCMFieldSQLTable:ID:CO:1" TABLE_NAME="SampleTable"/>``

-The sub-tag is a tag that is referred to as a foreign key in a child table that will generally reference a primary key in the parent table under a parent tag.
+The sub-tag is a tag that is referred to as a foreign key in a child table that will generally reference a primary key in the parent table under a parent tag
  ```
  <parent-table ID=""  col="">
    <child-table ID="" col = "" ></child-table>
 <parent-table>
 ```
 #### Insert one row into a table:
-First, the table in which you want to insert a new row, mention it, and following,
-set out the column that you prefer where the id field should be mandatory.
+First, the table in which you want to insert a new row, mention it, and following, set out the column that you prefer where the id field should be mandatory.

 #### Insert multiple rows into a table:
-If multiple rows are inserted in the same table with different id.
+If multiple rows are inserted in the same table with a different id.

-**Note:**Id must be unique it cannot contain duplicates.
+**Note:** Id must be unique it cannot contain duplicates.

 #### Foreign key relation in same module:
-If we inserting a static data for foreign key relationship in the same module.
+If we insert static data for foreign key relationships in the same module.
 Make sure that the child table is the subtag for the parent table.
 The data has been mapped in  both child and parent table.

 #### Foreign key relation in different module:
-Mapping the static data using foreign key in different module.
-It denotes that the parent table from one module and the child table from another.
+Mapping the static data using a foreign key in a different module.
+It denotes the parent table from one module and the child table from another.
 And it mapped to the corresponding tables.

 ### *data.xml file precedent*